 Professional Development Online Resources

 Features articles on effective teaching strategies for the college classroom, both face-to-face and online.
-Follow this link to access the Faculty Focus Newsletter.
+Access the Faculty Focus Newsletter.

 Faculty Online Teaching Certification

 LSC-Online provides Online Teaching Certification Courses as a resource for faculty covering best practices of online teaching.
 The topics covered in the courses include student engagement, student interaction, student contact, faculty contact, community building, common social media tools, Learning Management System (LMS) tools, online tutoring, online proctoring, design for accessibility, copyright, online resources, SoftChalk, Civitas Learning Illume and Inspire, Cisco WebEx, and open educational resources.
 Completion of the certification courses is supported system-wide and required before a faculty member teaches an online or hybrid class for the LSCS.
-Follow this link to access information about Faculty Online Teaching Certification.
+Access and learn about the Faculty Online Teaching Certification.

 LinkedIn Learning for Lone Star College Employees

 Lynda.com is an online video library of courses to help you learn software, creative and business skills.
 Courses for all levels cover technical skills, creative techniques, business strategies and more.
 Watch and learn from top experts who are passionate about teaching.
-Lone Star College employees follow this link to access Lynda.com.
+Access for Lone Star College employees Lynda.com.

 A monthly newsletter published once per month by the Faculty and Staff Center.
 Articles are written by LSC-North Harris faculty.
 You will find articles on effective teaching strategies for the college classroom, campus resources, and personal growth.
-Follow this link to access Faculty Matters.
+Access Faculty Matters.

 Workshops are offered throughout the semester on D2L, iStar Faculty Center, instructional software, using media equipment, and ideas to improve student learning.
 The Faculty and Staff Center sends out email notifications advertising workshops directly to your inbox.